 The Dodd-Frank Act, enacted by Congress in July 2010, expands federal oversight of consumer financial products and services, including mortgage loans.
 The Dodd-Frank Act also authorized the formation of the Federal Insurance Office, charging it with, among other things, monitoring all aspects of the insurance industry (excluding certain insurance lines other than MI), including the identification of gaps in regulation of insurers that could contribute to financial crisis.
-As discussed below in "Management's Discussion and Analysis of Financial Condition and Results of Operation-Regulation-Qualified Residential Mortgage Rule", the Dodd-Frank Act requires certain federal regulators to promulgate regulations providing for minimum credit risk-retention requirements in securitizations of residential mortgage loans that do not meet the definition of "qualified residential mortgages" (QRM).
-In March 2011, federal regulators issued the proposed credit risk retention rule, which the regulators reproposed with certain revisions on August 28, 2013.
-The initial proposed rule suggested maximum loan-to-value ratios (or, "LTV"), along with other restrictions such as to borrowers' debt-to-income ratios, and did not give consideration to MI in computing LTV.
-The re-proposed rule did not carry forward the minimum LTV requirements and other specific restrictions.
-Instead, the federal regulators proposed that whether a particular loan transaction is a QRM, and thus not subject to the credit risk retention requirement, should be determined by reference to the "qualified mortgage" (QM) rule.
-That is, if a residential mortgage loan is a QM loan, the loan would be considered a QRM loan.
-The federal regulators requested comment on whether the common definition of QRM should be limited to "safe harbor" QM loans or QM loans that satisfy either the "safe harbor" or "rebuttable presumption" QM standard.
+As discussed below in "Management's Discussion and Analysis of Financial Condition and Results of Operation-Regulation-Qualified Residential Mortgage Rule", the Dodd-Frank Act contains a risk-retention requirement on securitized mortgage loans that do not meet the definition of a QRM.
+In March 2011, federal regulators issued the proposed risk-retention rule that includes a definition of QRM which contains many requirements, including a maximum loan-to-value ratio (or, "LTV") of 80%, and does not give consideration to mortgage insurance in computing LTV.
+If the final QRM rule does not give consideration to MI in computing LTV, the attractiveness of MI to originators and securitizers will be reduced.